 Where To Get a Coppa Roast

 You can certainly buy an entire pork shoulder and carve out the coppa portion yourself.
 With a good boning knife and some skill you’ll be in business.
 You’ll of course have to do something with the rest of the pork; grinding it for sausage is a good idea.
 Slow smoking it for about 12 hours is another option.
-That said, if you want just the coppa roast, you can get that hand cut from Omaha Steaks and save yourself a lot of work.
+That said, if you want just the coppa roast, you can get that hand cut from a few places online and save yourself a lot of work.